This is an exciting time filled with expectation...

 Our favorite by far based on anecdotal evidence as well as the literature available and the 5 Paws winner of the cats is....
 RAW.
 The best source readily available for us www.hare-today.com

-The following is one option (and what Libbie feeds) linked to where it is on the site:
+The following is one option linked to where it is on the site:

-We thaw the packages, mix one rabbit to three chicken and add Alnutin.
+We thaw the packages, mix one rabbit to three chicken and add Alnutrin.
 This mix is broken into one day portions and re-frozen taken out a day ahead to allow to thaw.
 Some people like to bring the food to room temperature or body temperature and feed, which is fine, but we serve from refrigerator.

 The cats go wild over the food with the added bonus of feeding raw confirming that the food is well utilized and digested by producing less stool and no smell.
 This confirmed to us how well the food was being digested.
-It took some of the adults a while to dig in, but the kittens wean early on the raw and grow about a pound heavier before leaving at 12-14 weeks.
+It took some of the Bengal adults a while to dig in, but the Bengal kittens wean early on the raw and grow about a pound heavier before leaving at 12-16 weeks.

 A commercial raw that you can buy at the high end pet stores is Nature's Variety.
 They have new products as of 2014: Instinct Raw Bites for Cats and Instinct Raw Boost Kibble for Cats.
-Many clients have found these products helpful though A-Kerr's does not feed these.
-They are more readily available though pricey!
+Brands like Fegnion and Darwin’s also offer direct shipping and our Bengal cats love their recipes.

 Our recommendation is RAW ONLY DIET, but we find clients that have difficulty with feeding raw.
 The following commercial foods best fit the needs of the cat and client.
 If you want to feed processed, these are the best we can find.